msg-CareerPaths/SAP-CAP-Persona/chapters/000-Prerequisite-Geting-a-Mentor-assigned.md

-# Prerequisite Getting a Mentor assigned
+# Prerequisite: Getting a Mentor assigned

 It is a **must-have** for an employee, who wants to become a *Captain*, to get support.
 Qualitative support, without long waiting times and without having fear to ask questions (incl. via remote call).